ItsHelloWod/ADDA-Memeorable/README.md

 # ADDA-Memeorable
-distinguish whether a image is memorable with featured data by ADDA
+Distinguish whether a image is memorable with featured data by ADDA